How to Choose a Hammock

 Who is more resistant to rain?

-If the hammock stands outside for a long time outside, it is better to choose a hammock made of plastic materials.
-If the hammock is used indoors or alternatively is used for short periods of time (say on field trips or camping) then the option of a hammock made of fabric is preferable.
+If the hammock stands outside for a long time, it is better to choose a hammock made of plastic materials.
+If the hammock is used indoors or is used for short periods (say on field trips or camping) then the option of a hammock made of fabric is preferable.

 How do you lie in a hammock?